 - Use of the substance in situations that are potentially dangerous

-- Continued use despite having knowledge of negative effects to health or mental health
+- Continued use despite having knowledge of negative effects on health or mental health

 - The development of tolerance to a substance (needing more to get the same effects)